khronokernel/khronokernel.github.io/_posts/2021-11-22-PCIE-ETHERNET.md

 With the above 5 drivers, currently Apple only uses 2 of them in their products:

-* Aquatia is used on all Macs with 10Gbe
+* Aquantia is used on all Macs with 10Gbe
   * ie. 2017 iMac Pro, 2019 Mac Pro, 2018 Mac mini
 * Broadcom is used on all 2011+ Macs with 1Gbe
   * ie. 2011-2020 iMacs, 2010-2020 Mac minis, 2013 Mac Pro